 After the excavation, around the area will be accompanying talks and lectures.

-A tour of the site along with activities to learn more about the Bathhouse and Roman Britain.
-Please get in contact with us to organise a school visit via the schools page.
+When excavations are underway, we can support a tour of the site along with activities to learn more about the Bathhouse and Roman Britain.
+Please get in contact with us to organise a school visit via the schools page when an excavation is planned.

 Contact Us